LucyWilcox/ParticipatoryGreedyRouting/reports/draft_final_report.md

 Latency is calculated based on the number of ‘child’ routers attempting to transmit through a given router as well as the latency of the routers above.
 The equation becomes:

 <p align="center">
-latency = A + 1/N(1 + c)
+latency = A + (1 + c)/N
 </p>

-Where A is the average parent latency, N is the number of parents, and c is the child contribution.
-If a node has no children, its contribution is 1N.
-If it is connected to a super-router, A is 0.
+where A is the average parent latency, N is the number of parents, and c is the child contribution.
+If a node has no children, its contribution is 1/N. If it is connected to a super-router, A is 0.
 When calculating child contribution, the A-term is ignored.
 In the traditional model, N is always 1 and c is the number of ‘child’ nodes in the graph.

 To give an example of the latency distribution in these two models, we create a simple graph and show the latency at each node.
 The S router is a superrouter which contributes no latency to our model.